catalyst-cloud/catalystcloud-docs/source/best-practices/security-bp.rst

 .. image:: assets/security-group-screenshot.png

-These mean that the security group can access the internet from IPv4 and v6 with outward bound traffic.
+These mean that the security group can access the Internet from IPv4 and IPv6 with outward bound traffic.
 But at this stage there is no ingress traffic, you must define that yourself.
 When doing so you need to be careful and understand the type of access you wish to permit.
 Below is pictured the different rules